 Compare the words “magnificent” and magnifique (beautiful).
 The English word is said “mag-NIF-i-cent” whereas the French is said “magn-if-ique.”
 The sound at the end of the first syllable “magn” is the [ɲ] sound.

-Exercise: You might want to practice noticing this by underlining the sound in any words you come across in French, and practice using this sound in these words.
+Exercise: You could underline the sound in any words you come across in French, and practice using this sound in the words.

-You might be reading through “Le Petit Prince” (The Little Prince) and get to chapter 10 and come across the word désigna (to appoint).
+Example: Imagine you are reading “Le Petit Prince” (The Little Prince) and get to chapter 10.
+You come across the word désigna (to appoint).
 You would underline or make a note of this having the [ɲ] and maybe add it to a list of words with this sound.

 There are two sounds in the French language that only exist for the pronunciation of loan words, words that come from other languages.
 These are: